Shanghai Disneyland

 ADVENTURE ISLE

-A ride on Roaring Rapids in January?
-I’m not interested, but many other visitors don’t seem to mind the cold temperatures.
-Roaring Rapids is a wild rafting ride with some serious waves, so quite a few people get soaked.
-As I remember from our previous visit, Roaring Rapids counts as one of the best rapid rivers in the world.
-Its layout is great and we encounter one of the most fantastic animatronics in theme park history.
+A ride on Roaring Rapids in November?
+We weren’t interested, but many other visitors didn’t seem to mind the cool temperatures.
+Roaring Rapids is a wild rafting ride with some serious waves, so there’s a serious chance of getting soaked.
+As I remember from our previous visits, Roaring Rapids counts as one of the best rapid rivers in the world.
+Its layout is great and riders encounter one of the most fantastic animatronics in theme park history.
 Furthermore, this is one of those few rapid rivers where the lift hill is placed at the start of the ride, exactly where it should be.
 Please let this be the next addition to Disneyland Paris’ Adventureland… Please please please.

 ENTERTAINMENT